tk-notes/blog/tdd-functions-and-react-components/README.md

 });
 ```

 We wrote the tests.
-But when running it, it show go red: 2 broken tests because we do not have the function implemented yet.
+But when running it, it shows go red: 2 broken tests because we do not have the function implemented yet.

 Second step: make it run!
 In this case, it is pretty simple.
 We need to receive this array object and return if it has or hasn't at least one real estate draft.